Hardware Setup

 Install Docker

-Installing Docker on Ubuntu MATE is very easy and will allow us to build the ROS environment onto the companion computer in just a few steps.
+Installing Docker on Ubuntu is very easy and will allow us to build the ROS environment onto the companion computer in just a few steps.

 This is a summarized version of the offical installation insructions.